-MR_DYN_FFT? returns all array elements of raw FFT results returns array element n of raw FFT results returns array element of available elements
+MR DYN FFT? returns all array elements of raw FFT results MR_DYN_FFTn? returns array element n of raw FFT results return the number of available elements MR DYN FFT COUNT?

-After a dynamic calculation, started with $CALC_DYN$, the FFT results are available.
+After a dynamic calculation, started with CALC_DYN, the FFT results are available.
 These are the raw FFT results of the input signal normalized to N (divided by N = no. of samples of the input signal).
 The first halve contains the real parts, the second halve the imaginary parts.
 Element 0 contains the offset.